lasersharkkiller/security_stuff/SentinelOne Hunting/Privilege Escalation/readme.md

 OR ((SrcProcCmdScript Contains "COR_" AND SrcProcCmdScript Contains "\Environment") OR RegistryKeyPath Contains "COR_PROFILER_PATH" OR SrcProcCmdScript Contains "$env:COR_")
 OR (SrcProcCmdLine ContainsCIS "net localgroup" AND SrcProcCmdLine ContainsCIS "guest /add") OR (SrcProcCmdLine ContainsCIS "net user" AND SrcProcCmdLine ContainsCIS "/active:yes") OR (RegistryKeyPath In Contains ("Terminal Server\AllowTSConnections","Terminal Server\DenyTSConnections") AND EventType In ("Registry Value Create","Registry Value Modified"))
 OR (RegistryKeyPath In Contains Anycase ("CurrentVersion\Image File Execution Options","CurrentVersion\SilentProcessExit") AND RegistryKeyPath In Contains Anycase ("GlobalFlag","ReportingMode","MonitorProcess"))
+OR (TgtProcCmdLine contains anycase "ldapsearch" AND NOT (TgtProcCmdLine contains anycase "centrify" OR srcProcName = "splunkd"))
 OR (SrcProcCmdLine ContainsCIS "UserInitMprLogonScript" OR (RegistryKeyPath ContainsCIS "UserInitMprLogonScript" AND EventType = "Registry Value Create"))
 OR ((TgtProcName = "netsh.exe" AND TgtProcCmdLine ContainsCIS "add helper") OR (RegistryPath ContainsCIS "SOFTWARE\Microsoft\NetSh" AND EventType = "Registry Value Create"))
 OR ((FileFullName = "C:\program.exe" AND EventType In ("File Creation","File Modification")) OR TgtProcImagePath = "C:\program.exe")